Pruned-ADAPT-VQE: compacting molecular ans\"atze by removing irrelevant operators: Spotting superfluous operators

 \section{Spotting superfluous operators}

-To begin, we aim to characterize cases where certain excitation operators contribute negligibly to the ansatz energy, exhibiting nearly zero amplitudes.
+To begin, we aim to characterize cases where certain excitation operators contribute negligibly to the ansatz energy, exhibiting near-zero associated parameters.
 To illustrate this issue, we investigate the performance of ADAPT-VQE in a stretched linear \ce{H4} system (interatomic distance of 3.0~\AA).
 Highly correlated systems like this are particularly challenging, often requiring long ans\"atze to achieve chemical accuracy.
-For our simulations, we employ the 3-21G basis set, consisting of 8 orbitals (Figure~\ref{fig:h4_mos}) mapped to 16 qubits.
-The transformation from Fermionic to spin operators is performed using the Jordan–Wigner mapping.\cite{JW:mapping:1928} The excitation operator pool consists of UCC operators restricted to occupied-to-virtual spin-singlet adapted single and double excitations.\cite{Grimsley2019} We denote these operators as $\hat{A}_i^a$ and $\hat{A}_{ij}^{ab}$ for single and double excitations, respectively, where $i,j$ represent the occupied orbitals in the Hartree-Fock determinant ($1a_g$ and $1a_u$), and $a,b$ span all virtual orbitals.
-For simplicity, the notation $na_g$ and $na_u$ ($n=1,4$) is abbreviated as $ng$ and $nu$, respectively.
-Explicit expressions for the spin-adapted unitary fermionic operators in terms of creation and annihilation operators can be found in the Supporting Information (Section~\ref{sec:operators_SI}).
-Numerical optimization of amplitudes is carried out using the Broyden–Fletcher–Goldfarb–Shanno algorithm.\cite{BFGS} Simulations are conducted with an in-house Python implementation of ADAPT-VQE, utilizing the NumPy,\cite{numpy} SciPy,\cite{2020SciPy} and OpenFermion\cite{mcclean2019openfermion} packages.
+For our simulations, we employ the 3-21G basis set, consisting of 8 orbitals (Figure S1) mapped to 16 qubits.
+Although ADAPT-VQE simulations in the literature commonly employ the minimal STO-3G basis set, in this study we opt for the larger 3-21G basis.
+This allows for more complex wavefunction construction and better recovery of electron correlation.
+For comparison, representative results using the STO-3G basis can be found in the Supporting Information (Section S10).